Automattic/wp-calypso/docs/install.md

 For instance, `SECTION_LIMIT=reader,login npm start` would start Calypso and only build the `reader` and `login` sections.

-Additionally, in Calypso we use multiple [Webpack entry points](https://webpack.js.org/concepts/entry-points/) for separating concerns and serving smaller bundles to the user at any given time.
+Additionally, in Calypso, we use multiple [Webpack entry points](https://webpack.js.org/concepts/entry-points/) for separating concerns and serving smaller bundles to the user at any given time.
 Building a limited number of entry points speeds up the build process, and to allow that, the `ENTRY_LIMIT` environment variable is available to allow building and running only a specific entry point.

 For example: `ENTRY_LIMIT=entry-login,entry-main npm start` would start Calypso and only build the login and the main entry points.

-To find all the available enty points, you can refer to the `entry` option in Calypso's primary `webpack.config.js` file.
+To find all the available entry points, you can refer to the `entry` option in Calypso's primary `webpack.config.js` file.

 ### Starting the node debugger